Jolly-Alpaca/PrismaticValleyFramework/README.md

 ## Prismatic Valley Framework
-**Prismatic Valley Framework** is a Stardew Valley mod which allows mod authors to add an override color to apply to their objects in game with Content Patcher alone.
+**Prismatic Valley Framework** is a Stardew Valley mod which allows mod authors to add an override color to apply to their data assets in game with Content Patcher alone.
 This includes static colors, the Stardew prismatic effect, and even custom prismatic effects.
 No C# or non-CP configuration required.

 ## Get Started
 ### Implementation
 1. Create your textures.
 See [A Lesson on How MonoGame Applies Color](#a-lesson-on-how-monogame-applies-color) for tips on how to color your textures to maximize saturation.
 2. Create your Content Patcher content pack.
+3. Add the configuration for the data asset you want to apply a color override to.
+This varies depending on if the data asset has a [CustomFields](https://www.stardewvalleywiki.com/Modding:Common_data_field_types#Custom_fields) field or not.

+### Configuration for Data Assets with CustomFields Field
-3. Add the following to the CustomFields field of the object you want to apply a color override to:
+For data assets with a CustomFields field, add the following to the CustomFields field of the object you want to apply a color override to:
 ```
 "JollyLlama.PrismaticValleyFramework/Color": "<your-color-here>"
 ```
-If the object does not already have the CustomFields field, you can add it at the end of the field list for the object like so:
+If the data does not already have the CustomFields field defined, you can add it at the end of the field list for the object like so:
 ```
 "{{ModId}}.PrismaticDinosaurMayonnaise": {
     "Name": "{{ModId}}.PrismaticDinosaurMayonnaise",